-18.3 Notification of Absence
+16.4 Notification of Absence

-An employee who is sick is responsible to notify the supervisor before the beginning of the shift of such absence.
+An employee who is sick is responsible to notify the supervisor at least 1 hour before the beginning of the shift of such absence.
 If the supervisor is not available, another management employee or the school secretary should be contacted.
-Failure to provide proper notification may result in disciplinary action, if circumstances warrant.
+Failure to provide proper notification may result in disciplinary action.
+Mitigation will be taken into consideration.

-ARTICLE 19 - SPECIAL AND OTHER LEAVE
+ARTICLE 17 - SPECIAL AND OTHER LEAVE

-19.1 Bereavement Leave
+17.1 Bereavement Leave